To, The Shareholders

 Reserve Bank of India ("RBI").

-positive modifications are expected in the near future, boosting the Company's revenues.
+expected in the near future, boosting the Company's revenues.
+Together with forward

 3. FINANCIAL RESULTS